Capstone-Projects-2025-Fall/project-002-ai-collaborative-agent/README.md

 3. In the new VS Code window, open any workspace
 4. Press `Cmd+Shift+P` (Mac) or `Ctrl+Shift+P` (Windows/Linux)
 5. Type "AI Collab Agent: Open" and press Enter
+   - If prompted to log in, follow the on-screen flow.
+No environment variables are required.

+#### Join a Project via Invite Code

+If you want to join an existing project from the UI using an invite code:

+1. Open the extension panel (see steps above)
+2. In the app UI, choose the option to join a project
+3. Enter the invite code: `748FDF`
+4. Confirm to join the project

 ### Features